hemanrobinson/fast-brushing-app/src/index.md

   <li><a href="https://levelup.gitconnected.com/debounce-in-javascript-improve-your-applications-performance-5b01855e086">Debouncing</a> the brushing interaction reduces drawing in large data sets.</li>
 </ol>
 <p>
-  Graph-specific optimizations are justified when brushing is frequent, as it is in scatter plot matrices.
+  Graph-specific optimizations are justified when brushing is a frequent operation, as it is in scatter plots.
 Caching and debouncing can improve performance in any type of graph.
 </p>
 <p>
   Performance varies on different devices.
 My iMac (2020, 3.6 GHz 10-Core Intel Core i9, 128 GB) can brush 1,000,000 points per plot.
 In a 4x4 matrix, that's twelve million points.
 As our hardware improves, we'll see these numbers grow.